wofsauge/IsaacDocs/docs/faq/interactive_FAQ.md

       ],
     },
     "CHECK_LOG" : {
-      text: 'After the crash, but before launching the game again, head to "Documents\\My Games\\Binding of Isaac Repentance" and open the log.txt with the notepad.
+      text: 'After the crash, but before launching the game again, head to "C:\\Users\\[YourUserName]\\Documents\\My Games\\Binding of Isaac Repentance" and open the log.txt with the notepad.
 Scroll down to the very bottom.
 Do you see any errors in there?',
       answers: [
         { text: "Yes", link: "SEND_LOG_TO_CREATOR" },
         { text: "No", link: "UNKNOWN_REASON" },